8p/EightPointsGuzzleBundle/README.md

 ### Create aliases for clients

-It is recommended to create aliases for the clients created with this bundle to get easier service names and also to make it easier to switch to other implementations in the future, might the need arise.
+In case your project uses manual wiring it is recommended to create aliases for the clients created with this bundle to get easier service names and also to make it easier to switch to other implementations in the future, might the need arise.

 ``` yaml
 services:
    crm.client: '@eight_points_guzzle.client.crm'
 ```

+In case your project uses autowiring this suggestion does not apply.

 ----